thegoatinthemachine/some-admin-scripts/README.md

    driver.
 2. Add the IPPE endpoint as a printer port, explicitly.
 3. Tie all that together with your defined printer associating the two.

+### printer_manager/add-CUPS_printer.command

+This script was always designed around environment variables.
+I have removed constants from this file that were organization specific.
+Previously, it had sufficient constants in the file that I could stick the command file on a usb stick and update a student's machine if it were missing the printer information.
+Much of the content of the script is working around that the MDM we were using didn't always deal with scripts appropriately.
+This was, as with the other, using IPP Everwhere.
+Since I enabled avahi on that print server, I've been able to use airprint instead, and I'm able to define airprint servers with apple's ``.mobileconfig`` profiles that can be managed by an MDM.